Mini-XML 4.0 Programming Manual

 Discussion

-The new custom node is added to the end of the specified parent's child list.
-The constant MXML_NO_PARENT can be used to specify that the new element node has no parent.
-NULL can be passed when the data in the node is not dynamically allocated or is separately managed.
+The new declaration node is added to the end of the specified parent's child list.
+The constant MXML_NO_PARENT can be used to specify that the new declaration node has no parent.
+The declaration string must be nul- terminated and is copied into the new node.

 mxmlNewElement